 G. B. Barrow, The genealogist’s guide.
 London: Research Publishing Co., 1977

 G. E. Cokayne, The complete peerage [13 vols.]
 London: St Catherine Press, 1910-59

-The following works, frequently cited in the guides above (by Marshall, Whitmore and Barrow), are on the open shelves in the Humanities Reading Room:
+The following works, frequently cited in the guides above (by Marshall, Whitmore and Barrow), are on the shelves in our Reading Rooms:

 The Genealogist (old and new series)

 Many, but not all, of the other works cited such as county histories and visitations, are also on the open shelves.
 Marshall, Whitmore and Barrow also cite family entries found in the many genealogical and heraldic works published by Burke.
 To identify the particular edition required, you need to consult Burke's Family index.
 London: Burke’s Peerage Limited, 1976.
 The index is preceded by a bibliography of Burke’s books annotated with British Library shelfmarks.

 Thousands of family records can be found in the following: